srobo-legacy/comp-srcomp-http/docs/endpoints.rst

 /config
 -------

-Get the latest commit that the competition is working with.
+Get general information about the configuration of the competition and the host.

 .. code-block:: json